Weekend getaways from Coimbatore

 Yelagiri Hill is one of the popular hill stations of Tamil Nadu.
 Situated amidst four mountains well known for its salubrious climate prevail throughout the year.
 Tribal people live in villages in these hills.
 If you travel the winding Ghat road that has 14 hairpin bends you can reach the Yelagiri hilltop.
 The hairpin bends offer panoramic, breathtaking views of the hills and its surroundings.
 The seventh bend is significant, since it offer the view of the slopes of the mountain and the green forests that carpet the hill.
 Yelagiri comprises 14 small villages.
 The tribal people who live here are engaged in agriculture, horticulture, forestry, etc. Their customs, habits, and the structure if their houses are very unique and attract tourists.

 Places to visit near Coimbatore

-Find the best weekend getaway from Coimbatore.
+Find the best weekend getaway from Coimbatore for picnic and short holiday destinations.
 Explore the best places to travel near Coimbatore that are with 500km reach and are easy to travel on Friday, Saturday and Sunday.

 These are perfect weekend escape for budget travellers to get away from city life and its hustle.
 At traveldglobe, you can know what to do in these places, best time to visit, know the best route and get the curated itinerary from us.
 These searched and listed destinations will match your preferences and will serve a perfect getaway for your rejuvenation.
 Whether you look for silence & peace, adventure hot spot or just cool places to hangout with friends, you will find every spot that is reachable within 2 to 3 days time.